isabella232/dynamic-media-classic.en-1/help/viewing-image-sets.md

 You can view your Image Sets in the Preview window, using your available presets.
 You use a Zoom Viewer: Custom Viewer Preset for Image Sets.

-Scene7 comes with default Viewer Presets.
+Dynamic Media Classic comes with default Viewer Presets.
 Administrators can create or modify the Viewer Presets.

 ## Setting up Zoom Viewer presets for Image Sets {#setting-up-zoom-viewer-presets-for-image-sets}